fmadore/IWAC-overview/src/services/VISUALIZATIONS_README.md

 - **Bar Chart Service**: Use for any vertical or horizontal bar charts, including grouped and stacked variations
 - **Treemap Service**: Use for hierarchical data visualization with nested rectangles
 - **Timeline Service**: Use for time-series data showing changes over time
+- **Pie Chart Service**: Use for showing proportions of a whole or comparing parts of a dataset

 ## Data Transformation Utilities